|Country||Republic of Suriname|

 The official language of Suriname is Dutch, but Suriname also has his own language: Sranan Tongo (Surinamese).
 Surinamese has influences of the English, Dutch and African languages.
 English, Spanish and Portuguese are also regionally recognized languages.

 Since 2004 the official currency of Suriname is the Suriname Dollar (SRD).
 The US Dollar and the Euro are also accepted in some area’s in Suriname.
 The Central Bank of Suriname regulates the monetary system and the supervision on the financial sector.
-The November 18, 2015 devaluation (25%) led to a Central Bank exchange mid-rate: USD = SRD 4,= with an additional transaction bandwidth for the formal financial sector (banks and exchange offices) of 5%.
+The current Central Bank exchange mid-rate is: 1 USD = SRD 7,458 with an additional transaction bandwidth for the formal financial sector (banks and exchange offices) of 5%.